hibeekaey/open-source-project-generator/CONTRIBUTING.md

 - All Docker containers use **UID 1001** for consistency
 - Use `pkg/security/` for path sanitization
-- Use `pkg/errors/` for categorized error handling
+- Use `pkg/cli` error types for categorized error handling
 - Follow the modular architecture patterns

 ## FAQ

 ### Common Questions

-**Q: How do I add a new template?**
+**Q: How do I add support for a new tool?**
-A: Create the template files in the appropriate `pkg/template/templates/` subdirectory, following existing patterns.
-Include proper variable substitution, test the template generation, and update template metadata.
+A: Create a new executor in `internal/generator/bootstrap/`, register it in the tool discovery system, and add tests.
+See `docs/ADDING_TOOLS.md` for detailed instructions.

-**Q: How do I test template changes?**
+**Q: How do I test tool executor changes?**
 A: Run `make test` for unit tests, then test template generation manually with `./bin/generator generate` or use Docker Compose: `docker compose --profile testing up generator-test`.

 **Q: What should I work on as a first contribution?**